An Approach to Causal Inference over Stochastic Networks: Introduction

 \section{Introduction}

 Causal inference is difficult, especially in systems with partially known and likely complex structure.
-There is an extensive literature on causal inference methods for so called ``network settings'' from a variety of perspectives \citep{hudgens2008,shalizi2012,ogburn2014,vanderLaan2014,sofrygin2016,deamour2016,aronow2017,shpitser2017,tchetgen2020,ogburn2020_TMLE, ogburn2020_causal}.
+There is an extensive literature on causal inference methods for so called ``network settings'' from a variety of perspectives \citep{hudgens2008,shalizi2012,ogburn2014,vanderLaan2014,sofrygin2016,deamour2016,aronow2017,shpitser2017,tchetgen2020, ogburn2020_causal}.

 There are recent empirical studies claiming strong causal results in network settings that have been controversial.
-For example, claims about social contagion \citep{Christakis2008_obese, Christakis2008_dynamics, Christakis2010_sensors} with corresponding criticism from others \citep[e.g.][]{ogburn2020_TMLE}.
-Such results are controversial due not only to their surprising and perhaps provocative substantive nature, for example, statements such as ``obesity is socially contagious", but also due to the strong assumptions required to justify the methodology.
+For example, claims about the spread of characteristics through social settins, so called social contagion \citep{Christakis2008_obese, Christakis2008_dynamics, Christakis2010_sensors} with corresponding methodological criticism from others \citep[e.g.][]{ogburn2020_TMLE}.
+Such results are controversial due not only to their surprising and perhaps provocative substantive nature, for example, statements such as ``obesity is socially contagious'', but also due to the strong assumptions required to justify the methodology.

 Much of the problem stems from the unknown underlying social processes.
 For example, as explicitly noted in \cite{shalizi2012}, contagion is often confounded with homophily.
 They consider Directed Acyclic Graphs (DAGs) \citep{pearl1995, spirtes2000} and demonstrate that contagion can be confounded when latent homophily is present.